aditisrivastava01/Notes-/README.md

 - Click **“+ Create Notes”** to create a note.
 - Type away – changes are saved automatically.
 - Hover a note to see the delete (🗑) button.

+-
+## License
+MIT – feel free to fork, tweak, or reuse.